-[See Food Allergies on page 73.]
+[See Food Allergies (All Grade Levels)]

-Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels)
+Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (All Grade Levels)

-The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children, which may be accessed at www.emsisd.com.
+The district has established a plan for addressing child abuse, neglect, trafficking, and other maltreatment of children, which may be accessed at www.emsisd.com.
 Trafficking includes both sex and labor trafficking.